Building a team for success in the music industry

 And do the work.

-This means setting achievable goals and reaching them (playing a local show, getting a few thousand streams, making a fully produced professional sounding track, etc).
+This means setting achievable goals and reaching them (playing a local show, getting a few thousand streams on platforms like Apple Music or Amazon Music with their free tier, making a fully produced professional sounding track with hi res quality and spatial audio support, etc).

 Showing is always more powerful than telling.
 If you deliver on your vision, and potential team members can join you in that journey, they are much more likely to stick around.